 Where to observe the Loire Valley wildlife

 The Loire Valley is home to an exceptional range of wildlife and is a prime stopping point for migratory birds.
-Come and discover this unique natural countryside from one of its many viewing points: majestic forests, an estuary, ponds and extensive wetlands attract a variety of bird species.
+Come and discover this unique natural countryside from one of its many viewing points: majestic forests and ponds attract a variety of bird species.

 Don't forget to bring your binoculars!

-Observe the abundant wildlife of the Loire Valley's lakes, ponds and wetlands
+Observe the abundant wildlife of the Loire Valley's lakes and ponds

 At the Pond of Beaumont in Neung-sur-Beuvron there are a large number of birds living among the iris and water-crowfoot.
 Learn to recognise them at the bird observatory with its explanatory panels, open all year round and free of charge.
 While some species, like the grey herons and mallards, are at home here throughout the year, each season is characterised by its own species, like the black-headed gulls in summer and redshanks in autumn.
 In the spring you can watch the black-necked grebe carrying its young on its back!
 Don't hesitate to ask for the help of a guide, who will take you on a discovery trip and will show you even more of this fabulous ecosystem.